Liquid vs. Non-Liquid Assets: What's the Difference?

 Key Takeaways

-• Non-liquid goods are harder to turn into cash, which often means they lose a lot of value if there are few willing buyers when you want to sell.
-Real estate, business interests, and items like jewelry and cars are all examples.
+• Non-liquid assets are harder to convert into cash and often lose significant value if there are few buyers when you need to sell.

-• Talking to a professional financial advisor can help you find the right mix of liquid and non-liquid assets based on your financial goals and personal situation.
-This will make sure you have enough cash on hand in case of an emergency.
+• Consulting a financial advisor can help you find the right balance of liquid and non-liquid assets to meet your financial goals and prepare for emergencies.

 As you build wealth, it's important to understand where your money is and how you can use it.
 Since you most likely have short- and long-term goals, you may want to include a variety of tools within your financial strategy to accommodate those different types of goals.